 Following are helpful descriptions for various terms and acronyms used throughout our website.

-Applied Behavioral Analysis (ABA) is a set of habilitative services, designed for decreasing dangerous behaviors while assisting youth in acquiring and retaining self-help, communication and adaptive skills.
+Applied Behavior Analysis (ABA) is a set of habilitative services, designed for decreasing dangerous behaviors while assisting youth in acquiring and retaining self-help, communication and adaptive skills.
 A focus is put on a transfer of skills to the youth while working with/training the youth's parent or caregiver to implement the behavioral plan.

 Behavioral Assistance (BA) is a process of intervention and ongoing evaluation resulting in effective modification of a youth's identified behavior(s).
 The services involve applying positive behavioral principles within the community, using culturally based norms to foster behaviors that are rehabilitative and restorative.